IntelLabs/ParallelAccelerator.jl/README.md

 ## Comments, Suggestions, and Bug Reports

-Performance tuning is a hard problem, especially in high performance scientific programs.
-ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain specific and general compiler optimization techniques without much effort from the user.
-However, eventually there will be bottlenecks and not all optimizations work in favor of each other.
+Performance tuning is a hard problem, especially in high-performance scientific programs.
+ParallelAccelerator is but a first step of bringing reasonable parallel performance to a productivity language by utilizing both domain-specific and general compiler optimization techniques without much effort from the user.
+However, eventually there will be bottlenecks, and not all optimizations work in favor of each other.
 ParallelAccelerator is still a proof-of-concept at this stage and we hope to hear from all users.
 We welcome bug reports and code contributions.
-Please feel free to use our system, fork the project, contact us by email, and file bug reports on the issue tracker.
+Please feel free to use our system, fork the project, contact us by email, and file bug reports on [the issue tracker](https://github.com/IntelLabs/ParallelAccelerator.jl/issues).